Unlearn to Transform: Challenge & Change Workplace Culture for Today’s World

 To foster sustainable peak performance for their teams in the months and years to come, leaders must change workplace culture norms.

-Move Beyond Bias: Unlearn Simplistic “Awareness Is the Solution” Approaches to EDI
+Unlearn Simplistic Approaches to EDI of “Awareness Is the Solution”

 Now more than ever, accessing the full potential of all of your talent is a strategic imperative.
 Studies have repeatedly shown that diverse teams drive better business performance, and that companies with more diversity become innovative, resilient, and better able to respond to the ever-shifting challenges in an unpredictable and virtual world.